-This study was initiated as Federal Aid in Wildlife Restoration Project 3.46 (2001-2006) and completed under Project 3.49.
-Fieldwork during 2001-2002 was funded by ConocoPhillips.
+This study was initiated and funded during 2001-2002 with the generous support of ConocoPhillips.
 The U.S. Bureau of Land Management (BLM) funded much of the work during 2003-2006.
 The U.S. Fish and Wildlife Service (FWS) purchased GPS collars during 2005 and provided logistical support throughout the study, and the U.S. National Park Service (NPS) provided funding and logistical support for winter distribution surveys and caribou captures during 2003-2006.
-C. Rea (ConocoPhillips), D. Yokel (BLM), K. Taylor (Alaska Department of Natural Resources), J. Lawler and T. Liebscher (NPS), and D. Payer, T. Wertz, and R. Voss (FWS) were instrumental in securing support for this work.
-The Bureau of Land Management's Research and Monitoring Team for the National Petroleum Reserve-Alaska (Northeast) provided constructive review of the study proposal and recommended that BLM support the project.
+C. Rea (ConocoPhillips), D. Yokel (BLM), K. Taylor (AK Dept. of Natural Resources), J. Lawler and T. Liebscher (NPS), and D. Payer, T. Wertz, and R. Voss (FWS) were instrumental in securing support for this work.
+The BLM's Research and Monitoring Team for the National Petroleum Reserve-Alaska (Northeast) provided constructive review of the study proposal and recommended that BLM support the project.
 The Alaska State Troopers provided housing and aircraft facilities for field crews.
 P. Valkenburg, E. Lenart, and J. Ver Hoef provided helpful comments on the study design and methods.
 The success of this project is due in large part to the expertise of net gunners B. Miner, J. Lawler, and M. Kienzler and pilots R. Swisher, S. Hamilton, P. Zaczkowski, M. Webb, A. Einer, D. Miller, and T. Cambier.